By Jennifer Lutz

-It’s a fact: sales after the holidays are bound to nosedive!
+It's a fact, sales after the holidays are bound to take a nosedive!
 People tend to spend a fortune on holiday shopping, and stop right after the season of giving is over.
-But instead of finding ways to merely survive the massive decline in profits, why not get aggressive in your sales techniques?
-Below are just some of the many ways you can fix or avoid the seasonal sales slump.
+But instead of finding ways to merely survive the massive decline in profits, why not get aggressive in your post-holiday sales techniques?

 1. Free Gift